 Therefore, whatever you are working on won’t be affected by the device you are using.
 Since the state of your Cloud PC remains the same, you will always pick up right where you left off.
 The service will allow you to have access to plenty of great apps.

 Using the Windows 365 portal, you can access Microsoft apps such as Word, Excel, and PowerPoint.
-In addition, native support will also be provided for Microsoft Teams, Adobe Reader, the Edge browser, and Microsoft defender antivirus software.
+In addition, native support is available for Microsoft Teams, Adobe Reader, the Edge browser, and Microsoft defender antivirus software.

 Built on a sound platform

 Ideally, any service that you want to invest in needs to have a proven track record.
 However, given that Windows 365 is still less than a year old there’s not much of a track record to go over.
 This is why it’s important to understand the foundation on which Windows 365 is built.
-Because the company that has given us Azure Virtual Desktop (AVD) is the same that is responsible for the Windows 365 Cloud PC.
+The company that gave us Azure Virtual Desktop (AVD) is the same entity responsible for the Windows 365 Cloud PC.

 And if there’s anything that AVD has shown us it is that Microsoft has a good handle on cloud computing services.
 This is vital for you when considering Windows 365 because Microsoft has built it on its Azure infrastructure.

-So you can rest assured that if you go with Windows 365, you’ll be investing in a service that is founded on a tried and tested platform.
-Therefore, we can take a look at AVD’s track record and some of what it has been able to offer clients.
+So if you go with Windows 365, you’ll be investing in a service founded on a tried and tested platform.
+Therefore, we can take a look at AVD’s track record and some of what it has to offer clients.

 Azure Virtual Desktop has proven to be a cost-effective alternative to scaling up a traditional virtual desktop environment in your own data center.
 The reduction in expenses is something that could very well help you to have a better ROI.

-AVD has also proven to be invaluable to companies because of how it lets organizations control apps and data while allowing their employees to access those resources on their own devices.
-This means that you can offer your workers greater flexibility in how they work while still retaining overall control and keeping security standards high.
+AVD has also proven to be invaluable to companies because of how it lets organizations control apps and data.
+They can do so while allowing their employees to access those resources on their own devices.
+This means that you can offer your workers greater flexibility in how they work.
+And you’ll still retain overall control and maintain high security standards.

 Although you could get some of these benefits from a traditional VDI environment, the service that you get from Microsoft comes at a better price point with better security.